prettygenius/darkthemereact/README.md

 The app will be available at http://localhost:5173.

 # License
-## This project is licensed under the MIT License - see the LICENSE file for details.
+## This project is licensed under the MIT License - see the LICENSE file for details